hive-engine/steemsmartcontracts-wiki/NFT-Market-Contract.md

 Only available on Hive Engine.
 Sets market-wide configuration, or updates existing configuration.
 Once set, a piece of configuration can never be deleted, it can only be updated to a new value.
 * requires active key: yes

-* can be called by: Steem or Hive account that owns/created the NFT definition
+* can be called by: Hive account that owns/created the NFT definition

 * parameters:
   * symbol (string): symbol of the token (uppercase letters only, max length of 10)